siouan/frontend-gradle-plugin/CONTRIBUTING.md

 - Designing automated unit tests with a good coverage for classes tightly coupled with Gradle API is not a trivial task, due to the design of this API.
 That's why all business processes in the plugin shall remain the most independent possible, away from this API, with an appropriate level of abstraction.
-- This separation between classes tightly coupled with Gradle API (inheritance) and classes containing business processes is implemented with 2 packages: `org.siouan.frontendgradleplugin.tasks` and `org.siouan.frontendgradleplugin.core`.
+- This separation between classes tightly coupled with Gradle API (inheritance) or other libraries, and classes containing business code is implemented with 2 packages: `org.siouan.frontendgradleplugin.domain` and `org.siouan.frontendgradleplugin.infrastructure`.
-- Unit tests shall be written for each class in the `org.siouan.frontendgradleplugin.core` package.
-Code coverage with unit tests shall be the highest possible, to avoid unknown behaviours at execution, and improve software maintainability, predictability, and reliability.
+- Unit tests shall be written for each class, with the highest coverage possible, to avoid unknown behaviours at execution, and improve software maintainability, predictability, and reliability.
-- Functional tests shall be written for each class in the `org.siouan.frontendgradleplugin.tasks` package.
+- Functional tests shall be written for each Gradle task in the `org.siouan.frontendgradleplugin.infrastructure.gradle` package.

 ### Executing functional tests from an IDE

 When working with an IDE, it may be useful to run tests regularly.
 The IDE and Gradle may have different compilation output paths.
-When executing functional tests (located in the `org.siouan.frontendgradleplugin.tasks` package), concrete Gradle builds are executed, and are based on Gradle's compilation output path.
+When executing functional tests (located in the `org.siouan.frontendgradleplugin.infrastructure.gradle` package), concrete Gradle builds are executed, and are based on Gradle's compilation output path.
 This path contains classes compiled during a Gradle build, not an IDE build.
 Therefore, to avoid executing tests on obsolete code, it is mandatory to execute the Gradle task `pluginUnderTestMetata` before running functional tests.

 ```sh
 gradlew pluginUnderTestMetadata